flowr-analysis/flowr/wiki/Interface.md

 </details>

-There are currently three messages that you can send after the hello message.
+There are currently a few messages that you can send after the hello message.
 If you want to *slice* a piece of R code you first have to send an analysis request, so that you can send one or multiple slice requests afterward.
 Requests for the repl are independent of that.